How It Works

 How does the FLEX Program differ from the standard WAVA program?

 Like the FLEX Program, the standard WAVA program is open to students in K–12 but features more teacher-directed learning.
-Teachers in the standard program provide group instruction through online synchronous sessions called Class Connects, which students are expected to attend.
-The number of Class Connects varies by subject.
+Teachers provide group instruction through online synchronous sessions called Class Connects.
+Students are expected to attend Class Connects, which vary by subject and are scheduled by their teachers.
 Our standard WAVA program, which requires students to log in daily, is best-suited for students who need live instruction from their teachers as well as those who value time with their peers.

 Is the curriculum the same for the FLEX and standard WAVA programs?